discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 ```
 NDkyNzQ3NzY5MDM2MDEzNTc4.Xw2cUA.LLslVBE1tfFK20sGsNm-FVFYdsA
 ```
+!!! caution
     **NEVER SHARE YOUR TOKEN WITH ANYONE.
 DO NOT COMMIT IT AND PUSH IT TO GITHUB.
 DO NOT SHOW IT TO ANYONE UNDER ANY CIRCUMSTANCES.**

 ### Can't get emoji from message